the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ### But, this isn't a layoff post.

-Priorities shift.
+Priorities change.
-Plans change.
+Plans go awry.
-Even when you're doing your best work, the bigger picture can move in a sudden new direction that leaves you behind.
+Even when you're doing your best work, the bigger picture can suddenly shift directions and leave you behind.

 I knew layoffs were the name of the tech game, and I knew that my short-term doubts were just noise in my grand career trajectory.